 - The Embryonic Stage

 There is no outside source of food and all cells are taking their food from the egg yolk so the size remains unchanged and it forms a blastocyst.
 Internal development is rapidly taking place.

-After, 10 days of the fertilization implantation in the uterus wall takes place and its size is about 0.2mm of diameter.
+After, 10 days of fertilization implantation in the uterus wall takes place and its size is about 0.2mm in diameter.

 The site of attachment is variable and not predetermined.

 Now the parasite stage of the ovum starts

 (End of the Second Week to End of the Second Lunar Month)

 All important external and internal features start to develop and function.